 If you need help reformatting your dates in a spreadsheet before converting it to a CSV file, head to our article, Format Dates for CSV Files.

-When you import dates with timestamps, map this field to the date data type.
-However, when you import a date without a timestamp, a default time of midnight UTC will be applied to this date if it is mapped to the date data type.
-This may cause date based flows to send a day early or late depending on the account’s timezone.
-For that reason, if you only have the date (no timestamp) to upload, then map it to the string data type instead.
+Note that, when you import dates with timestamps, this field maps to the date data type.
+However, when you import a date without a timestamp, a default time of midnight UTC is applied to this date when mapped to the date data type.
+This may cause date-property triggered flows to send a day early or late depending on the account’s timezone.
+For that reason, if you only have the date (no timestamp) to upload, then map it to the string data type.

 For more information on uploading a CSV file to Klaviyo, head to our article on how to add subscribers to an existing list.